 - Naturally vegetarian, with easy swaps to make it fully vegan.

-- Large fusilli pasta – The twists and curves hold onto the pesto and catch little pockets of peas.
-It gives this dish that perfect balance between comfort and lightness.
+- Large fusilli pasta.
+The twists and curves hold onto the pesto and catch little pockets of peas, giving this dish that perfect balance between comfort and lightness.

-- Pistachio pesto – Made with roasted pistachios, basil, lime, and olive oil.
-It’s creamy and mellow, with a bright edge that brings everything together.
+- Pistachio pesto.
+Made with roasted pistachios, basil, lime, and olive oil.
+Creamy and mellow, with a bright edge that brings everything together.
 If you haven’t made it yet, you’ll find the full recipe here.

-- Padrón peppers – Blistered until just charred and soft.
-They bring a hint of smokiness and the kind of depth you don’t expect from a green.
+- Padrón peppers.
+Blistered in the pan until charred and soft, they bring a hint of smokiness and a depth you don’t expect from a green pepper.

-- Extra virgin olive oil – For finishing and bringing the sauce and veg together with just the right amount of gloss.
+- Extra virgin olive oil.
+For finishing, bringing the sauce and vegetables together with just the right amount of gloss.

-- Fresh herbs or lemon zest (optional) – Just a sprinkle before serving lifts the whole plate.
-Especially good if you’re serving it warm.
+- Fresh herbs or lemon zest (optional).
+A sprinkle before serving lifts the whole plate, especially when it’s served warm.

-Start by bringing a large pot of salted water to a boil.
-Cook the fusilli until just al dente — you want it to hold a little bite.
-Before draining, scoop out a small cup of pasta water and set it aside.
-Then drain the rest and keep the pasta warm.
+Start with the pasta.
+Bring a large pot of salted water to the boil and cook the fusilli until just al dente, with enough bite left in it.
+Before draining, scoop out a small cup of the pasta water and set it aside.
+Drain the rest and keep the pasta warm.

 While the pasta cooks, blanch the peas.
-Boil them in a small pot of water for about 2 minutes, then drain and plunge them into a bowl of ice-cold water.
-This keeps them sweet and vivid green.
+Boil them for about two minutes, then drain and plunge them straight into a bowl of ice cold water.
+This keeps them sweet and that lovely vivid green.

 In a wide pan, heat a splash of olive oil and add the padrón peppers.
-Let them blister over medium-high heat until they soften and char in spots.
-Add the sliced courgettes to the same pan and sauté until golden and just tender.
+Let them blister over a medium high heat until they soften and char in spots.
+Add the courgettes, sliced on the diagonal so they cook quickly and colour nicely, to the same pan and sauté until golden and just tender.

 Lower the heat and return the drained pasta to the pan.
-Add the pistachio pesto and a splash of the reserved pasta water.
-Toss gently until the pasta is well coated and everything looks creamy and green.
+Add the pistachio pesto and a splash of the reserved pasta water, then toss gently until everything looks creamy, green, and well coated.
+Stir in the drained peas, then taste and adjust the seasoning.

 Just before serving, finish with a drizzle of olive oil, a little lemon zest, and some fresh herbs if you like.
 Serve warm, with extra pesto on the side.

 - Blister the padróns properly.
-Don’t overcrowd the pan — give them space so they char instead of steaming.
-Turn them every so often until they’re just soft and golden in spots.
+Don’t overcrowd the pan.
+Give them space so they char instead of steaming, and turn them every so often until they’re soft and golden in spots.

-- Cut courgettes on a diagonal.
-Not just for looks — this gives them more surface area to cook evenly and catch that bit of colour in the pan.
+- Cut the courgettes on a diagonal.
+It’s not just for looks.
+This gives them more surface area to cook evenly and catch a bit of colour in the pan.

 - Pasta water is key.
-Just a splash helps emulsify the pesto into something silky and light.
+A splash helps emulsify the pesto into something silky and light.
 Add it slowly and stir until it looks glossy and clings beautifully to the pasta.

-- Taste as you go.
-Especially with seasoning.
-Pesto can vary slightly in saltiness depending on your parmesan or nutritional yeast — adjust accordingly.
+- Taste as you go, especially with seasoning.
+Pesto can vary slightly in saltiness depending on the parmesan or nutritional yeast used, so adjust accordingly.

 - Serve warm, not hot.
-This dish shines when it’s gently warm — not piping hot — so the pesto stays fresh and vibrant, not cooked down.
+This dish is at its best gently warm rather than piping hot, so the pesto stays fresh and vibrant rather than cooked down.

 - Grilled Potatoes with Avocado Cream